Homenetmen Beirut (basketball): 2003–2013: Second Division years

 In 2003, Homenetmen was relegated from the Lebanese Basketball first division.
 The club played for the first time in history in the Lebanese basketball’s second division.
 After playing for one season in the second division the club qualified back to the first division in 2004 but was unable to play due to financial crisis.
 For years, the club fought for a place in the play-offs of the second division but ended up getting knocked out.
 In 2012, Homenetmen reached the playoff semifinals but lost the series.
 In 2013, Homenetmen became the champions of the second division and got qualified to the Lebanese Basketball first division.

 2013–present

 Back to First Division

-Homenetmen ended a 10-year wait for top-flight promotion to the Lebanese basketball’s first division as they claimed the final series comfortably 3–0 after a 58–51 victory over Tadamon Zouk.
-The Armenian side would play in the first division for the first time since the 2004–2005 season.
+Homenetmen ended a 10-year wait for top-flight promotion to the Lebanese basketball’s first division.